photoprism/photoprism/README.md

 The Web frontend is now available at http://localhost/.
 The port can be changed in `docker-compose.yml` if needed.
 Remember to run `docker-compose restart` every time you change the config.

-**Step 3:** Open a terminal to import photos:
+**Step 3:** Open a terminal to import your photos:

 ```bash
 docker-compose exec photoprism bash
 photoprism import
 ```

-*Note: This is the official way to test our development snapshot.
-We just started working on the UI and features are neither complete or stable.
-Feedback early in development helps saving a lot of time.
-We're a small team and need to move fast.*
+The full documentation is available at https://docs.photoprism.org/en/latest/.

 Contribute
 ----------